infotexture/ot-mkdocs-demo/docs/resources/conref-task.md

             Specifies the location of the temporary directory.

-            This argument corresponds to the common parameter dita.temp.dir.
+            This option corresponds to the common parameter [dita.temp.dir](../parameters/parameters-base.md#dita.temp.dir).

+            The temporary directory is where DITA-OT writes intermediate files that are generated during the transformation process.

         -   **--verbose -v**